by Michael Meigs

 Eugene Lee's monologue is at once a distilled narrative, sermon and symbol; and it is decidedly Faulknerian.
 Its meanings are layered on at several levels, all in relatively few words.

 The Zach Theatre is a great showcase for local and regional art and talent, claiming as it does all the advantages of location, etc. It seems to hold court over Lady Bird Lake, with hill country scenery upstream and the shining, multi-colored towers of Austin across the lake.
 I visited Zach to see Dividing the Estate, Horton Foote’s 1989 play about a Texas family falling apart over estate inheritance.
-To cut to the chase, the family had …
+To cut to the chase, the …

 by Michael Meigs